KorfLab/smallgenes/README.md

 Genes and genomes can vary in size from small to HUGE.
 Smaller genes are useful for development, testing, and tutorials.
 This project seeks to create a set of small genes for a variety of common genomes.
+The primary aim of the project is the isoforms project.

 A smallgene _locus_ has the following features:

-- The DNA pf the locus is represented in a single FASTA file
+- The DNA of the locus is represented in a single FASTA file
-- The annotation is represented in a GFF3 file
+- The annotation is represented in a single GFF3 file
-	- gene, mRNA, exon, RNASeq_splice are kept
+	- gene, mRNA, exon, UTRs, and spliced RNA-Seq are kept
 	- all other features are removed
-- There is only 1 gene in the region
+- There is only 1 gene in the region (no gene overlaps, not even ncRNAs)
 - The gene is flanked by a little genomic sequence (e.g. 99 bp)
 - The gene is protein-coding
 - At least 1 transcript is spliced